MujoAgent/MujoAI/README.md

 ## Introduction

-NeoAI is a cutting-edge AI platform focused on creating stylistic agents that specialize in futuristic and culturally inspired design.
+YukoAI is a cutting-edge AI platform focused on creating stylistic agents that specialize in futuristic and culturally inspired design.
 These agents are equipped with advanced generative AI models, enabling them to craft unique, high-aesthetic designs that reflect innovation and cultural storytelling.

 Each agent operates autonomously, driven by advanced machine learning techniques that allow them to continuously refine their designs.
-NeoAI’s mission is to unlock the full potential of AI in the creative realm, inspiring new possibilities in design and cultural representation.
+YukoAI’s mission is to unlock the full potential of AI in the creative realm, inspiring new possibilities in design and cultural representation.

 ---

 ## How It Works

-The core of NeoAI lies in its network of intelligent agents that operate in a shared environment, adapting and evolving in real-time through interaction and feedback.
+The core of YukoAI lies in its network of intelligent agents that operate in a shared environment, adapting and evolving in real-time through interaction and feedback.

 ### 1. **Design-Driven Intelligence**
-NeoAI agents are trained to craft visually striking designs by integrating futuristic aesthetics with cultural elements.
+YukoAI agents are trained to craft visually striking designs by integrating futuristic aesthetics with cultural elements.
 Their goal is to create impactful outputs that resonate with global audiences.

 ### 2. **Generative AI Models**
 Agents leverage advanced generative AI techniques, such as GANs (Generative Adversarial Networks), to produce unique and sophisticated stylistic creations.